websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/using-page-fragments.md

 # Using Page Fragments

-Page Fragments are chunks of HTML, CSS, and JavaScript that when combined together, build [Content Pages](../../creating-pages/building-and-managing-content-pages/content-pages-overview.md).
-Each Page Fragment adds functionality to the page.
-Several default Page Fragments ship with Liferay DXP, and you can use them to build basic page elements such as carousels and cards.
+Page *Fragments* are extensible, reusable, drag-and-drop elements that serve as the primary building blocks for [Content Pages](../../creating-pages/building-and-managing-content-pages/content-pages-overview.md).
+Each Fragment is built using CSS, HTML, and JavaScript.
+Together, Fragments define your page's design and provide functionality along with widgets.
+You can [create your own Fragment](../../developer-guide/developing-page-fragments/developing-fragments-intro.md) or use a number of Fragments that are available out-of-the-box.

 ![You can quickly build a page with Fragments.](./using-page-fragments/images/01.png)